Kinnea

-Kinnea has an area of 227.53 hectares (562.23 acres).

 Etymology

-The name Kinnea is an anglicization of Ceann Eich, meaning Horse's Head.
+The name Kinnea is an anglicization of Ceann Eich, meaning 'horse's head'.
 The area is commonly known as Rockstown.
-This name was introduced in the 17th century by English settlers, which supplanted the much older Gaelic name of Kinnea.
+This name was introduced in the 17th century by English settlers, which supplanted the much older Irish language name of Kinnea.

 History

 The townland is not mentioned in the Civil Survey - a cadastral survey of landholdings in Ireland carried out in 1654–56, nor in the Down Survey of 1655.
 The townland is mapped in William Mc Crea's "A Map of County Donegal" published in 1801.
 It is also referenced in the Griffiths Valuation of the 1850s.
-The townland is also mentioned in the Irish Census' of 1901 and 1911.
+The townland is also mentioned in the Irish census' of 1901 and 1911.
 In the 1860s, Rockstown is recorded as having a harbour.

 Kinnea is mentioned the 1814 Statistical Account (Parochial Survey of Ireland).
-The Survey described the land ownership:"A part of the lands of this Parish (Clonmany) belongs to the Bishop of Derry, and the remainder was the fee-simple estate of the Marquis of Donegal until the year 1810, when the townlands of Tullagh, Kinnea, Letter, Dunaff, and Urrismana, Leenan...were sold...to Sir Robert Harvey."The Survey also indicated that Arthur Chichester, MP owned a small villa in Roxtown (Kinnea).
+The Parochial Survey described the land ownership:"A part of the lands of this Parish (Clonmany) belongs to the Bishop of Derry, and the remainder was the fee-simple estate of the Marquis of Donegal until the year 1810, when the townlands of Tullagh, Kinnea, Letter, Dunaff, and Urrismana, Leenan...were sold...to Sir Robert Harvey."The survey also indicated that Arthur Chichester, MP owned a small villa in Roxtown (Kinnea).

 During the 19th century, there was a coast-guard station in Kindrohid.
 It is marked on the maps used in the Griffiths Valuation.